Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Introduction

+The likelihood of the human taking an extra-sensing action can be affected by not only the problem states, but also the human agent's mental state.
+Mental modeling a human agent can be challenging.
+However, we do not need a complex mental model for this problem.
+What we need are the likelihoods of events related to how humans might be uncertain about states, and how they respond.
+Using a probabilistic model of the human agent's behavior, we can compute better policies for human execution by accounting for how people make mistakes and respond to uncertainty.

-In this paper, we formally define the problem of computing a policy for a Human-Agent State-Aliased MDP (HASA-MDP).
-We describe how the human agent is approximated, and how our model of the agent helps compute the two effects of state-aliasing on human policy execution; erroneous execution and likelihood of non-policy action.
-This is followed by a description of a Hill Climbing algorithm to locally search the space of policies and find good policies that account for state aliasing.
-We also present a branch and bound algorithm to find optimal policies at the cost of increased computation time.
-We then show experimental results for our approach on a Gridworld domain, and in the supplemental we share results for a warehouse-worker domain.
-We also present the results of a human study which compares the execution of two policies, one that considers state-aliasing and one that does not; this is to show how our assumptions translate to real-world behavior.
+In this paper, we formally define the problem of computing a policy that accounts for human uncertainty during execution in an MDP by converting it into a constrained Partially Observable Markov Decision Process (POMDP).
+Our contributions include : (1)A model of human agent behavior under state uncertainty (2) A Hill Climbing algorithm and branch-and-bound algorithm to find reactive controller policies that incorporate our human model and account for extra-sensing actions.
+(3) We show experimental results for our approach on two domains; a Gridworld domain, and a warehouse-worker domain.
+(4)Lastly, we present the results of a human subject study which shows evidence for the uncertainty effects on human agent execution that we model in this work.